Poland

 Housing Arrangements

-Grantees need to arrange their own private housing.
+Grantees are responsible for arranging their own private housing.
 The cost of accommodation is covered by grantees from their monthly stipend and/or relocation allowance.
 The Commission takes care of administrative work, while the primary role of the host institution is to support you with your project objectives.
-If possible and needed, the host may also provide assistance in finding accommodation and other logistical arrangements.
+Where possible and necessary, the host institution may also provide assistance in finding accommodation and other logistical arrangements.

 Fulbright Program Management Contact